bekk/bekk-christmas/post/kotlin/making-games-with-kotlin.md

 # Going further

-If you want to see how to structure a proper LibKTX project that includes some assets and sounds you should take a look at [SimpleKtxGame](https://github.com/Quillraven/SimpleKtxGame/wiki).
+If you want to see how to structure a proper LibKTX project that includes assets, sounds and multiple platforms you should take a look at [SimpleKtxGame](https://github.com/Quillraven/SimpleKtxGame/wiki).
 I can also highly recommend [Beat the High-Score](https://www.youtube.com/watch?v=kDxerDYelLs), a talk from last years KotlinConf by David Wursteisen.

 You can make pretty cool stuff using Kotlin, LibGDX and LibKTX.
 As a side project over the last year I've been making a game and I can wholeheartedly recommend you to do the same.
 Check out the video below to see an example of what you can make using Kotlin!
 Peace out and happy holidays.